andreadistefano/hugo-theme-kita/README.md

 ### 📨 Comments area

-Theme supports Disqus, utterances and DisqusJS (for Mainland China user)。
+Theme supports Disqus, utterances and DisqusJS (for Mainland China user).

 by default, disqus uses `{{ .Permalink }}` as `url`, `{{ .File.ContentBaseName }}` as `identifier`.